Monetization Audit: Mid-Core Gacha RPG

 Experiments produced

-The starter pack existed, buried inside a store tab alongside 10 other SKUs, with no pricing differentiation, no bonus currency incentive, and no moment-specific presentation.
-First-time payers who did convert navigated the general store to find it.
-There was no designed first-purchase path at all.
+The starter pack existed, technically.
+It was buried in a store tab with 10 other SKUs, no bonus currency, no differentiation.
+Players who did convert found it by accident.
+There was no first-purchase path.
+Just a general store.

-Benchmark context: 88% of top-grossing gacha titles in the competitive database have a dedicated first-purchase offer.
-Only 12% do not.
-This studio was in the 12%.
-Two experiment directions are viable: a $0.99 high-value offer that removes the price barrier entirely and optimizes for volume of first transactions, or a first-purchase bonus applied to any SKU the player chooses, which avoids tying conversion to a specific price point.
-Both are testable against the current state within a single sprint.
+88% of top-grossing gacha titles have a dedicated first-purchase offer.
+This studio was in the 12% that don't.
+Two directions were viable: a $0.99 offer that removes the price barrier and wins on volume, or a first-purchase bonus that applies to any SKU the player picks.
+Either one is a store config change.
+No engineering required.
+Both were testable within a single sprint.

-Onboarding-to-Store Path (D-05) scored 1.9 (Critical).
-The store was surfaced at day 2 of the new player experience, during a content wall rather than a currency shortage moment.
+Onboarding-to-Store Path (D-05) scored 1.9.
+The store appeared on day 2 of the new player experience, timed to a content wall.

 The optimal purchase moment is at the edge of frustration, not inside it.